|Founded||Founded in 1970 by Lucky in or near Logan Square|

 After joining the Folk Nation the Latin Lovers expanded into more territory at Milwaukee and Campbell and Richmond and Mclean “L-Town.”
 The Lovers also opened a significant branch in the 1980s in the suburb of Waukegan.

 In 1994, things were heating up on the streets because Maniac Latin Disciples wanted more drug turf than ever before, the problem is their allies occupied much of the turf they wanted.
 These allies included the Latin Lovers, Latin Jivers and Milwaukee Kings.
 The MLDs knew they were the bigger gang so they figured they could just start selling drugs in their allies’ turf and the allies would be too afraid to do anything about it, but that plan backfired as the gangs fought back and tried to push the MLDs back a block or two.
 For the Latin Lovers this led to the slaying of a Latin Lover named “Cook Dog,” at the hands of the MLDs.
 Both organizations went before the Folk Nation/SGD board and complained.
 It was decided that the fair thing would be for the Lovers to kill the MLD shooter to settle things.
 The MLDs agreed; however, when it came time to pay up the MLDs did not produce instead they made things worse by shooting at some Latin Lovers.
 Nelson Padilla took it upon himself to get revenge for the killing of Cook Dog and one night he spotted a MLD named Robert Detres, then leaped out of a nearby ally and shot Detres to death.
-Once this happened, the Latin Lovers removed Padilla from power and placed “Rambo” and “Godfather” in full command.
-Rambo completely kicked Padilla out of the Latin Lovers and Padilla ended up going to prison for murder (Hagedorn, The Insane Chicago Way P. 17 and 22).
+Once this happened, the Latin Lovers blamed Padilla solely for the shooting and ejected him out of the organization.
+(Hagedorn, The Insane Chicago Way P. 17 and 22).

-By March of 1995 the MLDs were petitioning for removal of the Latin Lovers from the SGD La Tabla saying that they allowed a snitch to rule their organization for a long time.
-Rambo countered saying they eradicated Padilla and that MLDs needed to fulfill their end of the bargain.
+The MLDs were petitioning for removal of the Latin Lovers from the SGD La Tabla saying that they allowed a snitch to rule their organization for a long time.
+Latin Lovers countered saying they eradicated Padilla and that MLDs needed to fulfill their end of the bargain.
 No agreement was reached and complete war was declared between the two gangs (Hagedorn, The Insane Chicago Way P. 17 and 22).

 In later years the factions of Milwaukee and Campbell, Lyndale and Campbell would close down.
 The Latin Lovers withdrew forces in order to focus much more on Milwaukee and California, Richmond and Mclean and the suburb of Waukegan, after this move leadership was more stabilized.